Ollynov/t-school-fullstack-2/html-css/lecture-notes-css.md

 2) Computer Gallery

-After the exercises, we're going to be remaking our landing page from the HTML section because it's super bare-bones.

 ### Cross-Browser Compatibility
 Making sure a site displays properly across different platforms can be a major headache for developers.
 To mitigate this, we test on multiple devices/browsers and use CSS browser prefixes to add support for CSS features before they are natively supported by the browser.